Howard Meeks

 Howard Samuel Meeks Jr. (November 29, 1932 – May 13, 2016) was the sixth bishop of the Episcopal Diocese of Western Michigan between 1984 and 1988.

 Early life

 Meeks was born on November 29, 1932, in Upland, Pennsylvania, the son of Howard Samuel Meeks and Edith May Flounders.
 He was educated in Chester High School, graduating in 1951.
 He then studied at the Goldey–Beacom College from where he earned an Associate’s Degree in Accounting and Business Administration, after which he worked for General Chemical in Claymont, Delaware.
 He also joined the United States Navy Reserve and was engaged in active duty between 1954 and 1956, serving on the USS Daly where he achieved the rank of Personnelman Petty Officer 3rd Class.
-After being discharged, Meeks worked for Sun Oil Company in Marcus Hook, Pennsylvania, whilst perusing his studies for the Bachelor’s degree at Pennsylvania Military College.
-After a while, he enrolled at the Master of Divinity from the Episcopal Divinity School in Philadelphia, graduating with a Master of Divinity in 1962.
+After being discharged, Meeks worked for Sun Oil Company in Marcus Hook, Pennsylvania, whilst studying for a Bachelor’s degree at Pennsylvania Military College.
+After a while, he enrolled for a Master of Divinity from the Episcopal Divinity School in Philadelphia, graduating with a Master of Divinity in 1962.